Fully 3D Unrolled Magnetic Resonance Fingerprinting Reconstruction via Staged Pretraining and Implicit Gridding

-\textbf{Methods:} SPUR-iG leverages implicit GROG-based data consistency (DC), which grids non-Cartesian k-space using a learned kernel, enabling efficient FFT-based DC with minimal artifacts.
+\textbf{Methods:} SPUR-iG leverages implicit GROG-based data consistency (DC), which grids non-Cartesian k-space using a learned family of kernels, enabling efficient FFT-based DC with minimal artifacts.
 To enable scalable 3D unrolled training, we introduce a staged training strategy that keeps computation tractable while progressively improving reconstruction quality.
 We evaluate the method on a large in vivo dataset, as well as on cross-vendor out-of-distribution data.

 \textbf{Results:} At 1 mm isotropic resolution, SPUR-iG outperforms LLR and a state-of-the-art hybrid 2D-3D unrolled baseline in both subspace coefficient quality and $T_1$/$T_2$ accuracy.
 Whole-brain reconstructions complete in under 15 seconds, providing up to a 111$\times$ speedup for 2-minute scans relative to LLR.
-Notably, 30-second SPUR-iG $T_1$ maps match or exceed the accuracy of 2-minute LLR.
+Notably, SPUR-iG reconstructions from 30-second acquisitions achieve mean $T_1$ accuracy that match or exceed the mean accuracy of LLR reconstructions from 2-minute acquisitions.